The Progressive Movement is founded on the principles of promoting equality, social justice, and democracy in American society.

 Progressives are advocates of government taking an active role in society to defend and protect the civil rights of all persons.
-We believe that the main obstacles to individual freedom and liberty are inequality and poverty; a person is never truly free if she or he is discriminated against or poor.
-Everybody has the right to equal opportunity to reach their full potential and make positive contributions to the quality of life in her or his community.
+We believe that the greatest obstacles to individual freedom and liberty are inequality and poverty; a person is never truly free if they are disenfranchised, discriminated against, or poor.
+Everybody has the right to equal opportunity to reach their full potential and make positive contributions to the quality of life in their community.
 We advocate government taking an activist role to eliminate social injustice and poverty because everyone deserves a fair chance to succeed in life.

 The Progressive Movement is not new.
 The Abolitionist Movement to free the slaves was a struggle for equality and social justice in America.
 The experience of the Abolitionists created the core values of the Progressives Movement.
 We have promoted our progressive values ever since then to bring equality, justice, peace, security, and prosperity to all Americans.